tanmaydubey1947/revisionHelper/README.md

    - Fill in the required details (question name, topic, source, and tags) and click the "Add" button to submit the question.

 2. **Get Question:**
-   - Click on the "Get Question" button to search for questions based on selected topic and tags.
+   - Click on the "Get Question" button to search for questions based on selected topics and tags.
 (This functionality redirects to the "getQuestion.html" page.)
    - Select a "Topic" and "Tags" from the dropdown menus.
    - Click the "Search" button to retrieve questions matching the selected criteria.
 The results will be displayed in a table format below the search form.